Type to search

 Gotta Lotta Gelata

 Owners Petra Heiss and Gisela Grammel (a.k.a.
-“The Gelato Sisters”) abandoned the corporate hamster wheel and signed up for some serious gelato schooling, resulting in some delectable and enduring favorites, from Oreo and chocolate to wine and blueberry with goat cheese.
+“The Gelato Sisters”) abandoned the corporate hamster wheel and signed up for serious gelato schooling, resulting in delectable and enduring favorites, from Oreo and chocolate to wine and blueberry with goat cheese.
 Folks needing dairy-free or vegan options can dabble in the selection of sorbets.

 Find out where the truck will be next by following it on Facebook and Instagram (@gottalottagelata).